-This licence allows encrypted VoIP connections with the aid of SRTP (Secure Real-Time Transport Protocol) and TLS (Transport Layer Security).
+This licence allows encrypted VoIP connections with the aid of SRTP (Secure Real-Time Transport Protocol) and/or encrypted SIP signalling data using TLS (Transport Layer Security).

 For legal reasons (Trade Control Compliance) in an AIN a Secure VoIP licence is required for both the Master and for each satellite.